yesint/QtGrace6/README_QTGRACE.txt

 Copyright (C) 2008-2015 by Andreas Winter andreas.f.winter@web.de
+QtGraceTcpServer- and -Client-code (C) 2014-2105 by by Vadim Engelson and Nimalendiran Kailasanathan, Wolfram MathCore AB

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by